 - Turn off the heat.

-- Cover the pot and let stand on the burner with no heat for about 10 to 12 minutes.
+- Cover the pot and let stand for about 6 to 12 minutes.
 The exact time will depend on the size of the eggs, how many eggs you’re cooking at a time, and how well done you like your hard boiled eggs.

 Are Hard Boiled Eggs Healthy?